Economy of Sweden: Contemporary economy

 Sweden is an export-oriented mixed economy featuring a modern distribution system, excellent internal and external communications, and a skilled labor force.
 Timber, hydropower and iron ore constitute the resource base of an economy heavily oriented toward foreign trade.
 Sweden's engineering sector accounts for 50% of output and exports.
 Telecommunications, the automotive industry and the pharmaceutical industries are also of great importance.
 Agriculture accounts for 2 percent of GDP and employment.
 The armaments industry has a technologically highly advanced reputation.

 The 20 largest Sweden-registered companies by turnover As of 2013 were Volvo, Ericsson, Vattenfall, Skanska, Hennes & Mauritz, Electrolux, Volvo Personvagnar, Preem, TeliaSonera, Sandvik, ICA, Atlas Copco, Nordea, Svenska Cellulosa Aktiebolaget, Scania, Securitas, Nordstjernan, SKF, ABB Norden Holding, and Sony Mobile Communications AB.
-Sweden's industry is overwhelmingly in public and state control, the most prominent example of this is LKAB, a state-owned mining company, mostly active in the northern part of the country, with the largest noted market share out of all its domestic competitors.

 Some 4.5 million residents are working, out of which around a third have a tertiary education.
 GDP per hour worked is the world's 9th-highest at US$31 in 2006, compared to US$22 in Spain and US$35 in United States.
 According to the OECD, deregulation, globalization, and technology-sector growth have been key drivers of productivity.
 GDP per hour worked is growing 2 1/2 per cent a year for the economy as a whole and trade-terms-balanced productivity growth 2%.
 Sweden is a world leader in privatized pensions, and pension-funding problems are small compared to many other Western European countries.
 The Swedish labor market has become more flexible, but it still has some widely acknowledged problems.
 The typical worker receives only 40% of their income after the tax wedge.
 The slowly declining overall taxation, 51% of GDP in 2007, is still nearly double of that in the United States or Ireland.
 Civil servants amount to a third of Swedish workforce, multiple times the proportion in many other countries.
 Overall, GDP growth has been fast since reforms in the early 1990s, especially in manufacturing.